sjsu-library/unionist/_items/unionist--text-0075.md

 transcription: '<p align="center"><strong>The Unionist.</strong></p> <p align="center">Published
   Every Thursday Morning,</p> <p align="center"><strong>Brooklyn, Conn. (sic)</strong></p>
   <p align="center">Charles C. Burleigh,</p> <p align="center">Editor and Publisher</p>
-  <p> TERMS.—Mail Subscribers Two Dollars, in advance.&nbsp; Delivered by Stage or
+  <p> TERMS.—Mail Subscribers Two Dollars, in advance . &nbsp; Delivered by Stage
-  Post one dollar and seventy-five cents.&nbsp; Those taken at the office, one dollar and fifty cents. </p> <p> Any person becoming responsible for eight copies shall receive one copy gratis. </p> <p> No paper will be discontinued till arrearages are paid, except at the discretion of the publisher. </p> <p>Advertisements inserted at the usual prices.</p> <p>All communications must be addressed to the Editor, post paid.</p> '
+  or Post one dollar and seventy-five cents . &nbsp; Those taken at the office, one dollar and fifty cents. </p> <p> Any person becoming responsible for eight copies shall receive one copy gratis. </p> <p> No paper will be discontinued till arrearages are paid, except at the discretion of the publisher. </p> <p>Advertisements inserted at the usual prices.</p> <p>All communications must be addressed to the Editor, post paid.</p> '